Jen135790/ASP.Net-CSharp-JQuery_PracticeWebApp/README.md

  definitely in its early stages!

 ####Features
-* User can log in
+* User can log in.
-* Account page displays user's information retrieved from the database
+* Account page displays user's information retrieved from the database.
 * Feedback page allows users to leave comments!
-Comments are stored and read from a XML file
+Comments are stored and read from a XML file.
+Name textbox uses a required field validator while the comment box uses JQuery to make sure the user doesn't submit a message.
 * Contact page allows users to email any concerns, problems, or suggestions.
-Emails are stored in a ContactMessages table in the database **[MOST CURRENT]**
+Emails are stored in a ContactMessages table in the database.
+Textboxes have required field validators and the email textbox uses a regular expression validator! **[MOST CURRENT]**

 ####WIP
  * Allow new users to register for an account.